SHUBV92/dashboards/src/FEEDBACK.md

 - Line 11: OOOH someone's using axios!

-  - Use async/await here, I want to see how you do it.
+- Use async/await here, I want to see how you do it. ["I have"]

-- Line 33: Is this project about trading or tv shows? :P
+- Line 33: Is this project about trading or tv shows? :P [" I couldnt get the coin api working thats why"]

 [SearchBar.tsx](./components/SearchBar/SearchBar.tsx)